Apple Data Breaches: A Chronological History

 August 2012: Bluetoad Data Breach

 In August 2012, the hacker group AntiSec leaked information of 12 million Apple device IDs.
 They claimed to have obtained this data after taking an FBI agent’s computer in March 2012.
 However, the device IDs were actually leaked by the app development company Bluetoad rather than the FBI.
-Although Apple wasn’t directly involved in this data leak, its customers were certainly affected.

 April 2011

-Confidential information of over 114,000 iPad users, who had subscribed to magazines such as WIRED, GQ, The New Yorker, and others from Apple’s App Store, was accessed by hackers in April 2011.
+Confidential information of over 114,000 iPad users who had subscribed to magazines such as WIRED, GQ, The New Yorker, and others from Apple’s App Store, was accessed by hackers in April 2011.
 This happened before the password-protection feature was activated later that month.

 June 2010: AT&T Breach